-As Harry crossed the department, he passed many of the Aurors, also still their best dress robes, that had not gone to America.
-All of them were all trying to find something helpful or informative in a document only occasionally talking to one another about Albert’s funeral, the Nurmengard breakout or the recruitment of the All-Blood Malitia, though the latter was discussed in hushed whispers for fear of being overheard.
+As Harry crossed the office, he passed many of the Aurors, also still in their best dress robes, that had not gone to America.
+All of them were all trying to find something helpful or informative in a document only occasionally talking to one another about either Albert’s funeral, the Nurmengard breakout or the recruitment of the All-Blood Malitia; though the latter was discussed in hushed whispers for fear of being overheard.

 “I’m just going to take a break.”
 Naomi said, leaving Fay to take her place.
 As the target dummies picked up their heads to prepare themselves for their next ordeal with Fay, Naomi strolled to the bench at the far end of the hall and briefly caught Harry’s eye before quickly looking away again.
 This had been the most amount of eye contact Harry had had with Naomi since he had asked her to be the Bonder for the Vow.
 Though he had hoped Naomi would have handled being the Bonder slightly better, he knew he could not avoid talking about it any longer and followed her to the bench and sat down next to her.

 “Please tell me you’re here to give me an assignment.”
-She said.
+She said desperately.

 Harry smiled and said “Please, if there was an assignment going spare, I’d ditch the office stuff and go myself.”
 Naomi gave another small smile.
 “What’s wrong, Naomi?”
 Harry asked.
 He thought it best to just come out straight with it.
 “I know I put you on the spot a bit back in the Scandinavian Ministry, but-”

 “It’s not that.”
 She cut in.
 She then looked around at the surrounding Aurors focusing on practicing their spell-work.
-Naomi drew her wand and Harry instantly recognised she was performing a non-verbal Muffliato Charm.
+Naomi drew her wand and Harry instantly recognised the non-verbal Muffliato Charm she performed.
 When she was done she turned to face Harry squarely in the face.
 “What did you tell Akrahn?
 What are the Deathly Hallows?”